 Why Did First Printed Books Scare Ancient Scholars In Europe?

 Ellen Lloyd - AncientPages.com - Johann Gutenberg’s brilliant printing press changed Europe’s history.
-When the first printed books started to appear in Europe, people were excited.
+People were excited when the first printed books started appearing in Europe.
 Thousands of titles were now available, and more and more people could buy previously rare and expensive books.

 Left: Gutenberg's printing press was appreciated by many, but far from all.
 Right: Johannes Gutenberg (1400-1468), Public Domain

 We should not forget that Johannes Gutenberg did not invent the printing press.
-He contributed with movable type mechanical printing technology in Europe in 1450.
-Chinese and Korean inventors had been producing printed books for centuries before Gutenberg was born.
+He contributed to movable type mechanical printing technology in Europe in 1450.
+Chinese and Korean inventors produced printed books for centuries before Gutenberg was born.
 The world’s first known movable type printing was a Chinese invention.

 Gutenberg adapted the technology for a Western market and turned it into a publishing empire.